ffund/ml-notebooks/notebooks/2-advertising-hw.md

 * Create a scatter plot of predicted sales ($\hat{y}$) on the vertical axis, and actual sales ($y$) on the horizontal axis.
 * Make sure both axes use the same scale (the range of the vertical axis should be the same as the range of the horizontal axis).
+Make sure the scale is appropriate (does not exclude data, and does not make it difficult to see the data due to excessive whitespace).
+Also, the plot area should be square-shaped (similar height and width) in order to make the relevant trend easier to see.
 * Label each axes.

 :::